jlparkI/xGPR/docs/initialization_tutorial.rst

 in memory *OR* using a list of x-files and a corresponding list of y-files, both of which must be numpy arrays saved on disk as .npy files.
 In the latter case, xGPR will only load one x-y pair from the list at a time, making it easy to work with datasets too large to fit in memory.
-(We're looking at adding Dataset objects to accomodate other kinds of file types as well, e.g. csv files.)
-The order in which datapoints are provided is not important.
+The order in which datapoints are provided is not important, *unless* you plan to use stochastic gradient descent for hyperparameter tuning or fitting, in which case datapoints should be "shuffled".

 One important note about Datasets in xGPR -- xGPR by default finds the mean and standard deviation of training y-values while